ag14774/rpi-docker/README.md

 - Reboot the device.
 - Make sure the file `traefik/acme.json` is empty and has permissions `600`
 - Fill in your details in `.env`.
 Use `.env.example` as an example
-- Download your `credentials.json` file for Google OAuth using `console.cloud.google.com` and place it in `cron/duplicity/credentials.json`.
 - `./deploy.sh`
 - Enable the docker service to run on boot.